 As Americans it is a frequently agonizing experience for most of us that our current practices in the name of the policy of political expediency are fully exploited by Turks to silence through us any exposition in regard to their despicable past and present conducts and, thereby, to misguide our public opinion on the realities.
 In this way, instead of our infusing them with our civilizing influence, we are being infected by their above outlined motives.
-In this relationship between the United States and Turkey, is it possible that we are being led by the nose on a path paved for the Prussian Germany of World War 1?
+In this relationship between the United States and Turkey, is it possible that we are being led by the nose on a path paved for the Prussian Germany of World War I?
 In their zeal for world conquest, Germany adopted the "morality" of German-Turkish fraternization as a policy of political expediency.
-Exploiting the provisions of this fraternization and Germany's practices of political expediency in her dealings with Turkey, and shielded by the treaty-wise sanctioned demon of "non-intervention" in her internal affairs.
-Turkey executed the Armenocide in broad daylight before the eyes of German officials.
+Exploiting the provisions of this fraternization and Germany's practices of political expediency in her dealings with Turkey, and shielded by the treaty-wise sanctioned demon of "non-intervention" in her internal affairs, Turkey executed the Armenocide in broad daylight before the eyes of German officials.
 The news of this crime was suppressed in Germany and, therefore, failed to reach the cultured German masses.
 As the Turks got away with the murder of the Armenians, a quarter century later emboldened Hitlerite Germany committed the murder of the Jews.
 Should we disregard this lesson of history?

 We are of the belief that the magnanimity of the spirit of America can be maintained and can be made to infect mankind.
 This supreme mission may be achieved not by conniving for the sake of political expediency with the Turkish denials of the blackest page of modern history written by the acts of Turks themselves, but only by instilling into our Turkish ally the basic uncompromising, precious precepts which characterize our spiritual heritage.
-It is a well known fact that the Turks, instead of being infused by our democratic principles, have exploited our precious educational institutions here and abroad to promote their inhuman practices.
-Of the many such demonic crimes, the case of Halide Edib Hanum is a loathsome example.